code4recovery/tsml-ui/README.md

 With only a [Meeting Guide format JSON file](https://github.com/meeting-guide/spec) or a Google Sheet, web servants can have the same meeting finder found in the [12 Step Meeting List](https://github.com/meeting-guide/12-step-meeting-list) WordPress plugin on any website platform.

+[Here's a demo](https://react.meetingguide.org/demo/) of what the meeting finder can look like embedded in a random website design.

 Advantanges:

 * faster performance for users